jekeymer/Contact-Process/README.md

 # Contact-Process

 The Contact process is a general stochastic model for spatial spread.
+Applications include bacterial colonies, human cities, tumor grwoth, etc.
 It works in discrete space (sites), discrete state (vacant/occupied), and continuos time (rates of colonization/birth and extinction/death).

 The lattice can be seen as a population of replicating particles/sites which can die (go extinct locally) and/or, through birth process, colonize near-by vacant locations.
 It is a model which allows to study the implications adjacency (access, spatial structure) has in the long-term structure of birth-death process.

-SPACE:
+SPACE IMPLEMENTATION (a Lattice):

 We conside a 2D lattice (periodic boundary conditions; a torus) representing spatial locations which can be either vacant (state 0) or occupied (state 1).
 Latiice sites on these states can locally go exting (die at some rate/with some probability) or, if empty, be colonized by adjacent occupied sited with a probability proportional to the local occupancy.